favonia/cloudflare-ddns/docs/designs/features/network-security-model.markdown

 ## Consequence

 Under those conditions, any DDNS updater is fundamentally insecure.
 If immunity to these attacks is required, use static IP addresses instead.

+## Scope Boundary

+This note applies only to public-IP detection trust assumptions.

+It does not define:

+- Cloudflare account or credential security
+- local host compromise
+- shutdown cleanup semantics
+- reconciliation behavior after target detection succeeds

+## Extension Points

+- If future provider work changes which external systems are trusted for target detection, update this note before expanding security claims elsewhere.
+- If future documentation makes stronger guarantees about route selection, source-address binding, or hostile-network behavior, those claims must be checked against this attacker model.